Cages

 Chinchilla cages should be all metal with no plastic shelves or plastic cage connectors inside the cage as chin are “opportunistic chewers” and will test nibble everything and chew through anything they find interesting.
 Vertical cages are better than horizontal cages since chins are more “mountain” type animals being from the Andes Mountains.

 Highly configurable, each single-story CN cage is 12 cubic feet in area, a true 36” wide x 24” deep x 24” tall (plus the base height if used).
 These cages use pin/slots for assembly (no screws – except the base stand) can be put up/taken down in less than 5min.
-We basically never use the little half shelves/ramps that come with the cage; instead, we use plenty of wood shelves mounted to the side walls which gives the cage a rock climbing wall feel giving the chins lots of natural exercise with places to jump around to/on plus wood to chew on.
-Cages are typically available via online only (Amazon Prime, Chewy, Petco, Petsmart, etc) and one can get an add-on kit for a second level if desired and is also great for quick spare parts too (or one can always get parts via Midwest or even find cages on eBay/Craigslist).
+We basically never use the little half shelves/ramps that come with the cage; instead, we use plenty of wood shelves mounted to the side walls which gives the cage a rock climbing wall feel giving the chins lots of natural exercise with places to jump around to/on plus wood to chew on and it also opens up the cage allowing us to easily reach all corners of the cage.
+Cages are typically available via online only (Amazon Prime, Chewy, Petco, Petsmart, etc) and one can get an add-on kit for a second level if desired and is also great for quick spare parts too (or one can always get parts via Midwest or even find used cages on eBay, Craigslist, Facebook Martketplace, etc.

-A singe story Midwest Critter Nation (CN) or cage works as well and still a very good size for one to three chins.
+A singe story Midwest Critter/Ferret Nation (CN/FN) cage works as well and still a very good size for one to three chins.
 These cages are stackable allowing one to purchase an add-on cage later to expand the size. — smile.amazon.com/dp/B001NJ0DAE

-The problem with these cages is they are designed mainly for birds and some only have one door or multiple small doors which makes it difficult to catch chins, clean, add wheels or rearrange shelves (without taking the cage apart) .
-All use screws requiring a much longer assembly time and sometimes the bolts rust making them impossible to remove and take apart the cage again.
-The tray on these cages, sits below a wire floor which is not good for animals who have constantly stand on it (do you want to constantly stand on a wire floor or have calluses all over your feet?).
-One cannot cover it up as nothing would fall into the tray (making it worthless) and thereby forcing all the cleaning again thru those small doors.
-As the tray slides out the front, one cannot just remove the wire floor or the chin simply pushes the tray slightly forward and escapes out the back where a hole exists (they are that smart).
-On these cages, the side wire is also typically thinner gage wire (it was designed to keep birds from flying) and does not typically have the strength to hold up long when wheels and wood shelves are attached.
+The problem with these cages is they are designed mainly for birds and some only have one door or multiple small doors which makes it difficult to catch chins, clean, add wheels or rearrange shelves (without taking the cage apart).
+All these cages typically use bolts requiring a much longer assembly time, sometimes the bolts rust making them impossible to remove while trying to take apart the cage again, spare parts are hard to impossible to obtain from the manufacturer.
+The tray on these cages, sits below a wire floor which is not good for animals who have constantly stand on it (do you want to constantly stand on a wire floor or have calluses all over your feet?
+Chins do not wear shoes).
+One cannot cover up the wire floor as nothing would fall into the tray (making it worthless) and thereby forcing all the cleaning again thru those small doors.
+Since the tray slides out the front, one cannot just remove the wire floor or the chin simply pushes the tray slightly forward and escapes out the back or even chews a small hole and escapes (they are that smart).
+On these cages, the side wire is also typically thinner gauge wire (it was designed to keep birds from flying) and does not typically have the strength to hold up long when wheels and wood shelves are attached (definitely use 2″ fender washers on both side of any shelf bolts/screws used spread that weight across several cage wires – think snowshoe support).
+Any included plastic shelves should be removed so chins do not chew them and wire mesh shelves should be at least covered with anti-pill fleece to avoid chins form having to stand on them all the time (but in covering them you need to remove the covers in roder to wash them).
+We would recommend removing both versions and only using wood shelves mounted around the side (think rock climbing wall).

-Basically, these cheap cages can/do work with plenty of workarounds, hacks, etc but, there are better bang-for-the-buck, easier, and lower maintanence options.
+Basically, these cheap cages can/do work with plenty of workarounds, hacks, etc but, there are better bang-for-the-buck, easier, and lower maintenance options avaialble.

 Pans

-While the plastic pans the come with the CN cages work, they are only 1/2” in height so bedding/poops tends to get kicked out all the time as well getting chewed up.
+While the plastic pans the come with the CN cages work, they are only 1/2” in height so bedding/poop tends to get kicked out all the time as well get chewed up.
 While the CN tray is nothing special, the cages themselves were popular enough for 3rd party vendors to make replacement metal trays.
-Hence we consider the best pan for the CN cages (and again the bottom pan is what we use in all the rescue cages) is the 3” Stainless Steel (SS), non-chewable, rustless pans from Bass Equipment.
+Hence we consider the best pan for the CN cages (and the Ferret Nation cages) is the 3” Stainless Steel (SS), non-chewable, rustless pans from Bass Equipment (the bottom pan is what we use in all the rescue cages).

 Wheels